-Amazing sites to visit often include the Country Music Hall of Fame (where you can program your own customized CD!) and the Frist Center for Visual Arts (where visiting exhibits change frequently).
+Amazing sites to visit often include the Country Music Hall of Fame and the Frist Center for Visual Arts.
 You can also enjoy lunch at both of these downtown sites.

 Special events like marathons, bicycle races, Fan Fair, and the July Fourth celebration with fireworks at Riverfront Park bring many regional residents downtown.
 Perhaps the biggest attractions are sporting events-with the popular local professional teams-- Tennessee Titans in football and the Predators in ice hockey-drawing large crowds to the downtown stadium and arena.
 Have dinner before the game, then stop in a nearby club or restaurant to celebrate afterward.
 It's easy to plan a memorable evening downtown!

 Because they understand the value of an economically strong city center, many people choose to invest their time and money in downtown Nashville.
 New businesses that want a downtown location, residents who move downtown, developers who renovate older buildings or build new ones downtown-all are important investors.